 States should provide adequate resources for enforcement.

 Individuals who work for broker-dealers and sell investment products should be required to disclose relevant information and conflicts of interest, regardless of the type of license they hold.
 This includes disciplinary actions taken against them, commissions and compensation structure, and other potential conflicts of interest.

-The Securities and Exchange Commission, Financial Industry Regulation Authority (FINRA), and state regulators should work together to improve and publicize the availability of online background checking features.
-States should work together to establish a single website that can be used for checking the backgrounds of state-registered investment advisers, broker representatives, and investment adviser representatives.
+The Securities and Exchange Commission, Financial Industry Regulation Authority, and state regulators should work together to improve and publicize the availability of online background checking features.
+States should work together to establish a single website that can be used for checking the backgrounds of state-registered investment advisors, broker representatives, and investment advisor representatives.

 State laws should mandate disclosure of self-interest and conflicts of interest.
 This includes information on commissions.

 All disclosures should be understandable and effective.
 They should be rigorously tested with actual consumers.